a4lg/ffuzzy/README.md

 bytes in the same order, although bytes in between these sequences may be different in both content and length.

-This crate is the port of the ssdeep (libfuzzy) to the Rust language, created by a ssdeep maintainer, Tsukasa OI.
+This crate is the port of ssdeep (libfuzzy) to the Rust language, created by a ssdeep maintainer, Tsukasa OI.

 This crate is designed to be a replacement to the original ssdeep library,